-Looked after children are those who are (a) in the care of a local authority, or (b) being provided with accommodation by a local authority in the exercise of their social services functions (as defined in section 22(1) of the Children Act 1989).
+Looked after children are those who are in the care of a local authority, or are being provided with accommodation by a local authority in England in the exercise of their social services functions.

 Applications for looked after children must be completed by the designated social worker.

-If you are making an application for a previously looked after child, you should indicate this on your application and submit one of the following pieces of evidence:
+If you are making an application for a previously looked after child, who immediately after being in care became subject to an adoption order, child arrangements order or special guardianship order, you will need to attach to your application one of the following pieces of evidence:

-- an adoption order.
-Refer to Section 46 of the Adoption and Children act 2002 or Section 12 of the 1976 Adoption Act
+- Adoption order – Refer to Section 46 of the Adoption and Children act 2002 or Section 12 of the 1976 Adoption Act.

 Evidence must be sent to the Admissions Team by the application deadline.
-Send the whole document as priority cannot be given without it.
-We may contact the local authority where the child was in care to confirm the child's status.
+Send the whole document, as priority cannot be given without it.
+We may contact the local authority where the child was in care or previously in care to confirm the child's status.